 If you haven’t already gotten to know cacao nibs, prepare to be amazed.
 Cacao nibs are simply roasted bits of cacao — or cocoa — beans.
 They have intense chocolate flavor without the added sugar and also deliver a great amount of crunch.
 You can snack on them straight out of the bag, but I especially love to sprinkle them on things like yogurt and sliced fresh fruit like strawberries or bananas for texture and deep chocolate flavor.

 3. A Handful of Trail Mix

 The variety of trail mixes that are available at grocery stores never ceases to amaze me but if you grab a bag that’s got some chocolate involved, it’s an easy alternative to a candy bar.
 Since trail mix is also full of nuts and dried fruit, it delivers the texture and sweetness of many of your favorite candy bars.
 Snack on a handful and you’re sure to feel satisfied.

-Okay, so a lot of granola bars are basically candy bars in disguise (looking at you Kudos bars of the ‘90s) but there are definitely enough out there that lean away from dessert and more toward wholesome snack.
-Grab one with a short ingredient list and not tons of sugar — KIND and Purely Elizabeth are two such brands.
+Okay, so a lot of granola bars are basically candy bars in disguise (looking at you Kudos bars of the ‘90s).
+But there are definitely enough out there that lean away from dessert and more toward wholesome snack.
+Grab one with a short ingredient list and not tons of sugar.
+KIND and Purely Elizabeth are two brands we like.

 Perhaps the closest thing to a candy bar is plain and simple chocolate itself.
 Dark chocolate, with a percentage of cacao that’s 70% or higher, boosts antioxidant properties and is much lower in sugar than milk chocolate or candy bars.
 Since it’s so rich-tasting, I also find just a square satisfies perfectly.